 Combining RiderLog and ABS 2011 Bicycle JTW matrices

 As with the conversion of both Riderlog and ABS data to dyadic matrices, combining these spatial interaction matrices was accomplished with a series of steps built as a sequence of models with ArcGIS Modelbuilder.
 The first step in combining the RiderLog and ABS dyadic matrices was to create a set of SA2s that intersect both the Riderlog start points and the ABS origin (start) points.
 Then, for each SA2 destination, the set of origin SA2s from both the RiderLog start point data set and the ABS JTW origin data set are combined within a single data layer.
-For each layer the number of RiderLog dyad start points that intersect each origin SA2 and the number of ABS Bicycle JTW dyad origin points that intersect each origin SA2 were counted and added as separate data attributes.
+For each layer, the number of RiderLog dyad start points that intersect each origin SA2 and the number of ABS Bicycle JTW dyad origin points that intersect each origin SA2 were counted and added as separate data attributes.

 Fig 2.
 ABS 2011 bicycle JTW dyads